Alexander-Barth/ROMS.jl/docs/src/plots.md

 ## Bathymetry

-In this example, the bathymetry defined in the grid NetCDF file is plotted.
+In this example, the bathymetry defined in the grid file is plotted.

 ```@example example_config
 using PyPlot, ROMS